History of the Haudenosaunee: American Revolution

-The Iroquois Confederation's population had changed significantly since the arrival of Europeans.
+The Haudenosaunee Confederation's population had changed significantly since the arrival of Europeans.
 Disease had reduced their population to a fraction of what it had been in the past.
-Therefore, it was in their best interest to be on the good side of whoever would prove to be the winning side in the war, for the winning side would dictate how future relationships would be with the Iroquois in North America.
+Therefore, it was in their best interest to be on the good side of whoever would prove to be the winning side in the war, for the winning side would dictate how future relationships would be with the Haudenosaunee in North America.
 Dealing with two governments made it hard to maintain a neutral stance, because the governments might grow envious if the Confederacy were interacting or trading more with one side over the other, or even if there were merely the perception of favoritism.
 Because of this challenging situation, the Six Nations had to choose sides.
-The Oneida and Tuscarora decided to support the American colonists, while the rest of the Iroquois League (the Cayuga, Mohawk, Onondaga, and Seneca) sided with the British and their Loyalists among the colonists.
+The Oneida and Tuscarora decided to support the American colonists, while the rest of the Haudenosaunee League (the Cayuga, Mohawk, Onondaga, and Seneca) sided with the British and their Loyalists among the colonists.

 There were many reasons that the Six Nations could not remain neutral and uninvolved in the Revolutionary War.
-One of these is simple proximity; the Iroquois Confederacy was too close to the action of the war not to be involved.
+One of these is simple proximity; the Haudenosaunee Confederacy was too close to the action of the war not to be involved.
 The Six Nations were very discontented with the encroachment of the English and their colonists upon their land.
 They were particularly concerned with the border established in the Proclamation of 1763 and the Treaty of Fort Stanwix in 1768.

 During the American Revolution, the authority of the British government over the frontier was hotly contested.
 The colonists tried to take advantage of this as much as possible by seeking their own profit and claiming new land.
 In 1775, the Six Nations were still neutral when "a Mohawk person was killed by a Continental soldier".
 Such a case shows how the Six Nations' proximity to the war drew them into it.
 They were concerned about being killed, and about their lands being taken from them.
 They could not show weakness and simply let the colonists and British do whatever they wanted.
 Many of the English and colonists did not respect the treaties made in the past.
 "A number of His Majesty's subjects in the American colonies viewed the proclamation as a temporary prohibition which would soon give way to the opening of the area for settlement ... and that it was simply an agreement to quiet the minds of the Indians".
 The Six Nations had to take a stand to show that they would not accept such treatment, and they looked to build a relationship with a government that would respect their territory.